Quaint wine taverns, inviting coffee houses, remarkable baroque architecture and traditional markets - all hallmarks of life in Austria.

 The Sound of Music film is as accurate today as it was when first released in 1965, in terms of depicting Austria’s stunning scenery, with vast expanses of luscious green hills and meadows of brightly coloured flowers, set against the backdrop of the majesty of the Alps.
 You will likely be familiar with the dirndl (comprised of a blouse, bodice, skirt and decorative apron) as the traditional female dress.
 Meanwhile national dress for men consists of lederhosen - those distinct short, leather breeches secured with embroidered suspenders - together with a Troylean hat (typically made of green or black felt and decorated with a feather).

 Take a journey into the past, showcasing the grandest and most opulent cities of old Europe.
 From Prague to Budapest, marvel at the spirit of former empires and regal grandeur.
-We’ll show you destinations with histories dating back hundreds of years and iconic cities that have seen destruction, only to resiliently build themselves up again to their former glories.

 When it comes to music, Austria has a long-standing reputation as being of great significance.
 It is the birth place to some of the world’s greatest composers and musicians of all time, including Haydn, Mozart, Beethoven, Schubert and Strauss II, and hosts multiple music festivals throughout the year.
 We also have Austria to thank for Swarovski crystal and the invention of both the snow globe and the accordion, the latter being an instrument widely used in traditional folk music.
 Landlocked by the Czech Republic, Germany, Hungary, Italy, Liechtenstein, Slovakia, Slovenia, and Switzerland, beautiful Austria has much to offer a curious traveller.